SiloCityLabs/Cuttlephone/README.md

 [![](https://i.imgur.com/jmLhCeil.png)](https://hackaday.io/project/165606-usb-c-gamepad-phone-case)

 # To-do
- - Finish prototype (finish case, finalize v1 PCB, write firmware, manufacture)
+ - Finish prototype (write firmware, assemble PCB, 3D print case)
  - Demo and test prototype with friends
  - Post on a community like SudoMod or BitBuilt
  - Brainstorm v2 with the community